 Stakeholders are considered to be individuals, a group of individuals, and all other internal and external parties to the organization that may influence the program or be influenced by its realization positively or negatively.

 Stakeholders generally expect a positive result from the program, its projects, or parts of the projects.

-They may provide valuable input for the program and projects at early stages or during the program realization.
+They may provide valuable input for the program and projects at the early stages or during the program realization.

 Stakeholders may be the main source of defining program and projects scope and requirements.

 Stakeholders can be investors or their representatives, other external parties, clients, partners, authorities, internal organizational members.